Affiliate links on Android Authority may earn us a commission. Learn more.

-Buying MIL-STD-810G compliant smartphones
+Buying MIL-STD-810 compliant smartphones

-So, what is a consumer to do?
+What is a consumer to do?

 The best strategy is to apply a little common sense and a “wait and see” attitude.
-While the LG G8 ThinQ is a great phone that carries a MIL-STD-810G rating, its design sensibilities alone mean it’s unlikely to be as durable as something built specifically as a “rugged phone” with rubber corners and a protective screen.
-It might well be MIL-STD-810G compliant, but I find it hard to think that this phone is truly “combat ready” with its almost completely glass design.
+While some manufacturers have made some solid phones with MIL-STD-810 ratings, their design sensibilities alone mean they’re unlikely to be as durable as something explicitly built as a “rugged phone” with rubber corners and a protective screen.
+These might well be MIL-STD-810 compliant, but I find it hard to think that these phones are genuinely “combat ready,” as they are almost entirely made of glass.

-MIL-STD-810G is certainly a very encouraging thing to look out for
+MIL-STD-810G is certainly a very encouraging thing to look out for.

 In short, the MIL-STD-810G and MIL-STD-810H standards are certainly very encouraging things to look out for, but it’s still worth doing a little of your own research, too.
 Also, remember that just because you can abuse a phone more doesn’t mean you should.
 These standards shouldn’t be an excuse to be completely careless with your device.
 They are there for those “just in case” moments.